Generic Name: alendronate (a LEN dro nate)

 This list is not complete.
 Other drugs may interact with alendronate, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

-More Binosto resources
+More about Binosto (alendronate)

 Where can I get more information?